-Two decades later and I’m a parent.
+Two decades later, and I’m a parent.
 The toy industry has gone berserk.
 Many toys that were unthinkably expensive back in the day are now available in bulk at the supermarket.
-There are toys for fine motor skills, for listening, for reading, for gross motor skills.
+There are toys for fine motor skills, for listening, reading, for gross motor skills.
 There are miniature cars that you can actually drive, miniature cooking sets…

 As so many things in modern parenting the amount is overwhelming especially because you soon realise that:

 a) the box the toy came in is usually more interesting than the contents and

 b) the stuff you currently own in your house is even m

 more interesting than anything you could ever buy.

 These are my son’s favorite toys at 1+: